seraogianluca/GIAR/docs/UserManual.md

 ### 2.1 Log in

-A database user named `admin` is created upon installation of GIAR.
-It's the only one user with Administrator access on the system.
+A database user named `admin` is the only one user with Administrator access on the system.

 - User name: `admin`
 - Credentials: `admin`